dirkfabisch/mediator/_posts/2018-04-05-one-of-the-hardest-decisions-of-my-life.md

 ---
-id: 678
+title:
-title: 'One of the hardest decisions of my life&#8230;'
+ 'One of the hardest decisions of my life&#8230;'
 date: '2018-04-05T11:15:20-07:00'
 author: Sargonas
 layout: post